 \subsection{Why not just Staged Trees?}

-Staged trees are themselves a graphical representation of a parametric statistical model and they encapsulate within their colouring conditional independence information about the events describing the process \citep{gorgen2016differential, gorgen2018equivalence}.
-So why do we need CEGs when staged trees are powerful tools in themselves?
+Staged trees are a graphical representation of a parametric statistical model and encapsulate within their colouring conditional independence information about the events describing a process \citep{gorgen2016differential, gorgen2018equivalence}.
+So why do we need CEGs when staged trees are themselves powerful tools?